 Today you have 11 one-minute videos to watch, and you’ll meet unwrapping, optional chaining, typecasting, and more.
-Once you’ve watched each video there’s a short test to help make sure you’ve understood what was taught.
+Once you’ve watched each video and completed any optional extra reading you wanted, there’s a short test to help make sure you’ve understood what was taught.

 Need help?
 Tweet me @twostraws!